-Based on the findings in the attached Fact Sheet, dated May 13, 2009, and subject to the conditions herein, the Department makes the following
+BASED on the findings in the attached Fact Sheet dated May 10, 2012, and subject to the Conditions listed below, the Department makes the following conclusions:

 - 1. The discharge, either by itself or in combination with other discharges, will not lower the quality of any classified body of water below such classification. - 2.
-The discharge, either by itself or in combination with other discharges, will not lower the quality of any unclassified body of water below the classification which the Department expects to adopt in accordance with State law. - 3.
-The provisions of the State's antidegradation policy, 38 M.R.S.A. §464(4)(F), will be met, in that: - (a) Existing in-stream water uses and the level of water quality necessary to protect and maintain those existing uses will be maintained and protected; - (b) Where high quality waters of the State constitute an outstanding national resource, that water quality will be maintained and protected; - (c) The standards of classification of the receiving water body are met or, where the standards of classification of the receiving water body are not met, the discharge will not cause or contribute to the failure of the water body to meet the standards of classification; - (d) Where the actual quality of any classified receiving water body exceeds the minimum standards of the next highest classification that higher water quality will be maintained and protected; and
+The discharge, either by itself or in combination with other discharges, will not lower the quality of any unclassified body of water below the classification which the Department expects to adopt in accordance with state law. - 3.
+The provisions of the State's antidegradation policy, Classification of Maine waters, 38 M.R.S.A. §464(4)(F), will be met, in that: - (a) Existing in-stream water uses and the level of water quality necessary to protect and maintain those existing uses will be maintained and protected; - (b) Where high quality waters of the State constitute an outstanding natural resource, that water quality will be maintained and protected; - (c) The standards of classification of the receiving water body are met or, where the standards of classification of the receiving water body are not met, the discharge will not cause or contribute to the failure of the water body to meet the standards of classification; - (d) Where the actual quality of any classified receiving water body exceeds the minimum standards of the next highest classification that higher water quality will be maintained and protected; and - (e) Where a discharge will result in lowering the existing water quality of any water body, the Department has made the finding, following opportunity for public participation, that this action is necessary to achieve important economic or social benefits to the State. - 4.
+The discharge will be subject to effluent limitations that require application of best practicable treatment as defined in 38 M.R.S.A. § 414-A(1)(D).